KookaS/KookaS/README.md

 ## I'm a software developer, MSc in Robotics and Space engineering | I have a deep passion for programming!

+- :man_student: I have a MSc. in Robotic engineer with a minor in Space technologies.
 - :computer: I've created a SaaS for web developer to manage form submissions, where you only pay for what you use: [JetForm](https://jetform.net)
 - 🤖 Here is an AWS Terraform microservice for deep-learning inference and general purposes: [Terraform microservice](https://github.com/vistimi/terraform-aws-microservice)
 - ⚡ Fun fact: I have a bartending license, always usefull